Australian Made Week highlights the value of the Australian manufacturing sector and promotes buy local campaigns.

 Australia has long held a favourable reputation for quality made goods, at home and overseas.
 The reputation for reliability was built when the Australian manufacturing industry was flourishing.

-In the 1960s, manufacturing employed almost a third of the workforce, and made a huge array of goods.
-At its peak, the industry was a significant contributor to GDP, or gross domestic product.
+In the 1960s, the manufacturing sector employed almost a third of the Australian workforce which at that time made a huge array of goods.
+At its peak, the industry was a significant contributor to gross domestic product (GDP).
 It accounted for some 30 percent of the widely watched barometer of the economic growth.

 The remnants of these protection practices tapered out in recent years as the government withdrew subsidies for car makers, and they in turn shut down.
 In the 1980s, Nissan, Mitsubishi, Ford, Holden and Toyota were making cars in Australia.
 The last passenger vehicle made in Australia was a Holden, in 2017.